Chart Color Schemes

 Residential development activity is lower than average in Anula according to AreaSearch's national comparison of local real estate markets

 Anula has seen virtually no dwelling approvals in recent years, totalling 4 homes over the past five financial years.
 So far in FY-26, 0 approvals have been recorded.
-Between FY-21 and FY-25, an average of 6.2 people moved to the area for each dwelling built, indicating significant demand exceeding new supply.
-The average expected construction cost value for new dwellings is $176,000, reflecting more affordable housing options compared to regional norms.
+Between FY-21 and FY-25, an average of 6.2 people moved to the area for each dwelling built.
+This significant demand exceeds new supply, leading to price growth and increased buyer competition.

-In FY-26, there have been $826,000 in commercial approvals, demonstrating the area's residential nature.
+New dwellings are developed at an average expected construction cost value of $176,000, reflecting more affordable housing options compared to regional norms.
+In FY-26, there have been $826,000 in commercial approvals, indicating the area's residential nature.
 Compared to Greater Darwin, Anula records markedly lower building activity, 83.0% below the regional average per person.
-Recent development has been entirely comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+This constrained new construction reinforces demand and pricing for existing properties.
+Development activity has picked up recently, though it remains lower than nationally, reflecting market maturity and possible development constraints.
+Recent development has been entirely comprised of detached houses, maintaining Anula's traditional suburban character with a focus on family homes appealing to those seeking space.
 With around 2513 people per dwelling approval, Anula reflects a highly mature market.

 Frequently Asked Questions - Development